Last updated on December 7th, 2021

 Vitamin B9 preserves brain health not only in its development during pregnancy, but also in memory function in ageing populations.
-It is also needed cellular repair.
+It is also needed for cellular repair.
 Folate is found in green leafy vegetables and other green vegetables, beans such as black beans, avocado, citrus fruits and eggs.

 Vitamin B12 (cobalamin)

 Vitamin B12 is involved in the synthesis of neurotransmitters and has been shown to delay the onset of dementia.
 Vitamin B12 deficiency can contribute to neurological disorders including memory loss, nerve injury, pain, depression, and cognitive decline.
 It has also been shown to improve cognition and language function in those with cognitive disorders.
 Vitamin B12 is found in foods of animal origin only, such as red meat, poultry, fish, dairy foods and eggs.
 Supplementation (or regular intake of B12-fortified foods) is important for those who follow a vegan lifestyle long-term, to prevent deficiency.

 In the whole of the human body, vitamin C is found in the highest concentrations in the nerve endings of the brain.
 It is an important antioxidant that can slow the ageing process and prevent degenerative diseases.
 It is also important for stress regulation, cognitive performance, IQ, and protection against free radicals.
 Foods high in vitamin C include berries, capsicums, citrus fruits, kale, kiwifruit, parsley and broccoli.